-College Recruiting: What You Don't Know CAN Hurt You.
+College Recruiting: What You Don't Know CAN Hurt You; We Can HELP.

 Coach Powers' specialized Volleyball Recruiting Package helps good families attract the right offer from the right school - at a fraction of the cost of the big "Recruiting Factories."